Charity Poker Run: How to Raise More Money for Your Cause

 - - Share a photo of the check presentation to the charity

-- - Thank riders, sponsors, and volunteers by name
+- - Thank riders, sponsors, and volunteers by name (or tag them in social posts)

 - - Announce next year's date (even a tentative one) while momentum is high